Yahoo User Profile

 All the verticals, e.g., Yahoo News, Finance, Sports and Lifestyle, across Yahoo networks

-Canvass, the commenting system of Yahoo, is an important touchpoint on Yahoo as it increases user engagements when users interact with the comments.
+Canvass, the commenting system of Yahoo, is a critical touchpoint on Yahoo as it increases user engagement when users interact with the comments.
 In addition, Canvass is implemented across Yahoo networks, e.g., Yahoo News, Sports, and Finance, which has more than 700 million monthly active users (MAU).
-Though Canvass has been a success of Yahoo, the design of the user profile hasn't updated for a long time.
+Though Canvass has been a success for Yahoo, the design of the user profile hasn't been updated for a long time.
 Through the user research, we learned that users don't trust the comments on our platform, and one way to address that is to show the credibility of the users.
-Therefore, the team is looking for a way to improve the design of a user profile while showing the credibility of the user.
+Therefore, the team is looking for a way to improve a user profile's design while showing the user's credibility.

-As a Senior Product Designer, I was in charge of the end-to-end designs.
+As a Senior Product Designer, I led the end-to-end designs.
 My responsibilities include:

 I created all the wireframes based on user research.
-To ensure the design reached the project goal, I created interactive prototypes and conducted several rounds of testings.
+To ensure the design reached the project goal, I created interactive prototypes and conducted several rounds of testing.

 INTERACTION AND VISUAL DESIGN

 I had several visual design explorations and iterated based on other designers' feedback.
-I illustrated detail interaction designs via Principal, an animation software.
+I illustrated detailed interaction designs via Principal, an animation software.